jasonhsu1975/docs/fru-manager/fru-manager.md

    - IPMI FRU handler
      - Handle IPMI FRU write command
      - Read/Write the EERPOM device directly
-- Cannot parse the FRU EEPROM device when the Multi Record Area is exist
+- Cannot parse the FRU EEPROM device when the Multi Record Area exists
 - By somehow, the data of FRU EEPROM device is not correct (wrong FRU format), but ipmi-fru-parser cannot provide any information from D-Bus interface to notify the status and require the recovery action

 ## Overview about the Implementation